Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 The `vue-cli-service` is what allows the Vue CLI 3 to scaffold projects without hundreds of lines of webpack configuration.
 It strips away a lot of configuration while also allowing you to benefit from updates to the `vue-cli-service`, without having to adjust your project's configuration.
 In Vue CLI 2 updates to a template would go by your project unnoticed, if you did not invest the time to manually apply updates and resolve conflicts.

-## Add and configure the official Progressive Web App plugin
+## Add the official Progressive Web App plugin

 We've already talked about the `@vue/cli-service` package listed in your project's `devDependencies`.
 The other `@vue` packages, `@vue/cli-plugin-babel` and `@vue/cli-plugin-eslint`, are plugins for Vue CLI 3.